LeahRoberts/IS_Extraction/README.rst

-Extraction of Features for embl file
+Extraction of Features from embl file
 =====================================

 In order to quickly extract insertion Sequences (IS) from an annotated embl file, a Python script was generated.
 This script extracts IS (based on its key given in the annotation) plus 1 kbp of flanking region either side of the IS.